 Happiness and wellbeing – to be able to smile, laugh and relax

 Respect – for ourselves and each other, no matter our background or differences.
 We promote a culture of tolerance, equality, diversity, inclusion and fairness

 Freedom of self-expression – to feel safe enough to be open and to develop positive self-esteem

 create welcoming, secure, nurturing and happy environments for all children

 develop rapid and powerful relationships built on mutual respect and trust

-foster children’s self-esteem and confidence through encouragement and positive behaviour management
+foster children’s self-esteem and confidence through encouragement and positive, trauma informed care

 provide activities and play experiences that are fun, engaging, stimulating and enriching